aosmith16/dallas-OR-ukes/content/_index.markdown

 ## _Playing ukuleles in the Mid-Valley_

+<span style = "font-size: 14pt">Note: We will be meeting only on first Wednesdays from October 2019 through January 2020.</span>

 See the [About](/about/) page for more information about who we are and what we do.

 Past playlist songs and links to ukulele t-shirts are listed under [Additional Resources](/additional/).